 - Increase pretax salary deferrals to an employer's 401(k), 403(b), governmental 457, or SIMPLE retirement plan.
-You'll find the 2018 deferral limits in the table on page 6. - Ask if you can receive a year-end bonus or commission payment shortly after year-end.
+You'll find the 2019 deferral limits in the table on page 6 under How much can you contribute for 2019? - Ask if you can receive a year-end bonus or commission payment shortly after year-end.